Uri Avnery: Israel–Palestine peace activism

 By the 1970s, Avnery came to think that Zionism—an ideology centered on the ingathering of the exiles—was effectively dead, since diaspora Jews in significant numbers were no longer performing aliyah.
+Avnerey considers his ideology to be post-Zionism, and he states that he may have been the first to use that word.
 In late 1975 he was among the founders of the Israeli Council for Israeli–Palestinian Peace.
 Shortly after the group's founding, Avnery was assaulted and stabbed several times.

 Avnery crossed the front lines and met Yasser Arafat on 3 July 1982, during the Siege of Beirut—said to have been the first time an Israeli met personally with Arafat.
 He was tracked by an Israeli intelligence team which intended to kill Arafat, even if it meant killing Avnery at the same time once the latter had inadvertently led them to Arafat's hide-out.
 The operation, "Salt Fish", failed when the PLO managed to lose their trackers in the alleyways of Beirut.

 Robert Fisk interviewed Avnery at the time, when the Sabra and Shatila massacre took place, and asked him how survivors of the Holocaust and their children could look on as 1,700 Palestinians were massacred.
 He replied:

 "I will tell you something about the Holocaust.
 It would be nice to believe that people who have undergone suffering have been purified by suffering.
 But it's the opposite, it makes them worse.
 It corrupts.
 There is something in suffering that creates a kind of egoism.
 Herzog [the Israeli president at the time] was speaking at the site of the concentration camp at Bergen-Belsen but he spoke only about the Jews.
 How could he not mention that others – many others – had suffered there?
 Sick people, when they are in pain, cannot speak about anyone but themselves.
 And when such monstrous things have happened to your people, you feel nothing can be compared to it.
 You get a moral "power of attorney", a permit to do anything you want – because nothing can compare to what has happened to us.
 This is a moral immunity which is very clearly felt in Israel."